Climate Change Webinar Series

 Switching to Renewable Energy

 Renewable energy offers so many benefits such as energy independence, lower (or no) utility bills, increased home comfort and helping to limit global climate change.

 Homes and workplaces produce two-thirds (66% in 2019) of Calgary's greenhouse gas emissions.
 Choosing who provides your energy and how it is produced is one of the most effective ways to limit your contribution to global climate change.
 It starts by understanding your choices.

-This workshop, co-hosted by The City of Calgary's Climate Program and Open Streets, will address some of the most common misconceptions about renewable energy in Alberta, walk you through the options available and share ideas on how to evaluate what is best for you.
+This workshop, co-hosted by The City of Calgary's Climate Program and Open Streets, addresses some of the most common misconceptions about renewable energy in Alberta, walks you through the options available and shares ideas on how to evaluate what is best for you.

 So, you're curious about electric vehicles?

 This webinar was co-hosted with The City of Calgary and Peaks to Prairies during National Drive Electric Week (September 26 to October 4, 2020).

 Choosing an electric vehicle can help to reduce greenhouse gas emissions, improve air quality, and save you money on maintenance, fuel and potentially on insurance premiums as well.
 Electric vehicles are also quiet, powerful and fun to drive!
 Transportation accounts for one-third of Calgary's greenhouse gas emissions, making electric vehicle adoption one of the greatest opportunities to reduce emissions in our city.